iksnerd/iksnerd-starter/README.md

 ### Authentication
 - This project uses [Clerk](https://clerk.com) for authentication.

-### Vector Database
+### Ai Providers
-- This project uses [Qdrant](https://qdrant.tech/documentation/quickstart/) for vector database.
+- This project uses [Ollama](https://ollama.com) for local AI development.
-- Create a docker container for Qdrant or use the hosted version.
+- You can use the Ollama CLI to run local models and generate embeddings.

 ### State management
 - We use nuqs [Nuqs](https://nuqs.47ng.com)

 ## Getting Started